Thank you for contacting

 IRS Explains How It Contacts Taxpayers

 The IRS continues to emphasize that it does not initiate contact through unsolicited email, text messages, or social media to request personal or financial information.
-Most official communication is sent through mail or a secure IRS online account.
+In most cases, the IRS first contacts taxpayers by mail.

 Identity Theft Risks Increase With IRS Email Scams